Running SSH Terminal

 You can launch an SSH Session right from IntelliJ IDEA.
 By running commands in a dedicated SSH terminal, you can access data on a remote Web server or a Vagrant instance (virtual machine) via an SSH tunnel, mainly upload and download files.

 - Make sure the SSH Remote Run plugin is enabled.
-The plugin is bundled with IntelliJ IDEA and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+The plugin is activated by default.
+If the plugin is disabled, enable it on the Plugins settings page as described in Enabling and Disabling Plugins.

 - Make sure, an SSH server is available in the destination environment: a remote Web server or a Vagrant instance (virtual machine).